codio/site/source/docs/classes/lti/keys.html.md

 <img alt="lti-class-url" src="/img/docs/lti/lti-class-url.png" class="simple"/>

 ### Unit URL
-The **Unit URL** is where you map each individual Unit within your Codio Class to your LMS.
+The **Unit URL** is where you map each individual Unit within your Codio Class to the corresponding unit/assignment in your LMS.
+It directs a student to the correct Codio unit and will automatically open the Codio unit.

 - On the main class screen, click the icon with 3 blue dots and select **LTI Integration URL**.
 - You should copy the LTI integration url to the clipboard by clicking on the field (it will auto copy).